The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 Santa Cruz adorns 34 enchanting beaches.
 Each beach extends exclusive experiences.

 You can visit the century-old Beach Boardwalk Amusement Park in Santa Cruz.
-Santa Cruz beaches are known as surfers’ paradise, there is also a museum dedicated to surfing here.
+Santa Cruz beaches are known as surfers’ paradise; a museum is also dedicated to surfing here.

-Steamer Lane, The Hook, Pleasure Point, and Cowells are the best surfing beaches.
+The best surfing beaches are Steamer Lane, The Hook, Pleasure Point, and Cowells.

 Main Beach, Harbor Beach, and Walton Lighthouse are child-friendly beaches.
 You can watch the best tide pools at Natural Bridges State Beach and Big Creek Beach.